eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 INFO[0000] Kubernetes namespace: CWCTL will not remove the namespace automatically, use 'kubectl delete namespace mycodewind-ns' if you would like to remove it
 ```

-WARNING: You must only remove the namespace if you no longer need it and are sure there are no other applications installed inside it.

 Any previously configured IDEs are now in a `Disconnected` state.
 In this example, the remote deployment called `MyIBMCloud` is offline.
 Click the connection properties icon, and then click the `Remove Connection` button.